waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FLY in battle:** The move FLY can be used to defeat a wild Pokémon and end the battle, even when indoors.
 This acts as an escape method.
 - **ROAR in battle:** Can end a wild battle by forcing the player's Pokémon to run away.

-# III.
+# IV.
 Active Puzzles & Solved Puzzles

 ## A. Pokemon Mansion - SECRET KEY (Active)
 - **Goal:** Find the SECRET KEY to unlock the Cinnabar Gym.